jbreitfelder/Cosmic_ballet/Readme.md

 2. Download the Cosmic Ballet repository and set it as your working directory.

-3. Run the "Cosmic_ballet.py" script, see the instructions and enjoy!
+3. Run the "Cosmic_ballet.py" script, follow the instructions and enjoy!

 4. This application is still under developement..
 Please report any kind of bug to joanne.breitfelder - at - gmail.com :)